hxuhack/logic_bombs/README.md

 # Project Overview
 This project consists of a set of small programs with logic bombs.
 The logic bomb can be triggered when certain conditions are met.
+To be familiar with our work, please visit our [wiki pages](https://github.com/hxuhack/logic_bombs/wiki).

 ## Usage
 The project is for linux platform.
 To compiler the logic bombs, you have to install python3.4.